Recognition of same-sex unions in Colorado: 2011

 On February 14, 2011, Colorado State Senator Pat Steadman and State Representative Mark Ferrandino, both openly gay Democrats, introduced the Colorado Civil Union Act.
 It would have allowed both same-sex couples and different-sex couples to form unions.
 The act was co-sponsored by nearly all Democrats in the legislature.
-The legislation as first introduced addressed financial responsibility of partners, medical decision-making and treatment, inheritance, ability to designate a partner as retirement beneficiary, the ability to adopt the child of one's partner, insurance of partner, family leave benefits, responsibility of conservator, guardian, or personal representative.
+As first introduced, the legislation addressed financial responsibility of partners, medical decision-making and treatment, inheritance, ability to designate a partner as retirement beneficiary, the ability to adopt the child of one's partner, insurance of partner, family leave benefits, responsibility of conservator, guardian, or personal representative.
 A later amendment to the bill added a religious exemption, specifying that no religious official would be required to officiate at a same-sex union ceremony.

 On March 24, the Democrat-controlled Senate passed the bill on a vote of 23–12, with all Senate Democrats and 3 Senate Republicans voting in favor.
 The Republican-controlled House defeated it in the Judiciary Committee on a 5–6 party line vote on March 31.
-Ferrandino believed the legislation would have passed in the House handily citing commitments made to him by several House Republicans.
+Ferrandino believed the legislation would have passed in the House handily, citing commitments made to him by several House Republicans.
 Governor John Hickenlooper, a known supporter of LGBT rights when he was mayor of Denver, had indicated support for same-sex civil unions.